FFFFFFFXXXXXXX/league_record/readme.md

 # LeagueRecord

 LeagueRecord automatically detects when a League of Legends game is running and records it.
-Currently only supports Windows and is only tested for Windows 10 with an AMD GPU.
+Currently only supports Windows and is only tested for Windows 10 and Windows 11 with an AMD GPU.

 ![screenshot](https://user-images.githubusercontent.com/37913466/187545060-f97961f2-346d-48b7-bf1b-c453cbd86776.png)